PeerW/Convolutional-Neural-Network/README.md

 I was able to achieve a test accuracy of 99,93%!

-*Check out the code in the .rmd or the .html files.*
+*You can download the code as an .rmd or the .html file.*